6 Tips For Running A Marathon when Undertrained and Underprepared

 If you’re panicking that you’re not ready for an impending marathon, and are looking for some tricks and tools last minute, then fear not – we’ve got just the thing.

-As the old adage goes, ‘It’s a marathon, not a sprint.
+As the old adage goes, ‘It’s a marathon, not a sprint’.

-Consider this a race survival guide, whether it’s your first marathon or marathon training hasn’t gone to plan.
-It will guide you through the ways of getting to the finish line of the marathonโ€”and if you are patient enough, get from the start line to the finish line with a smile on your face.
+Consider this a race survival guide — whether it’s your first marathon or your training didn’t quite go as planned.
+This guide will help you navigate the ups and downs of race day and, with a little patience, get you from the start line to the finish line—maybe even with a smile on your face.

 The overarching theme of this whole piece is the art of saving energy.